One-loop beta-functions of quartic enhanced tensor field theories: Introduction

-In order to improve its critical behavior, an interesting idea then emerged: one could adjust the scale $N$, or the size of the indices of the tensors, considering constants of couplings of non-melonic interactions of particular scales in such a way that a broader class of graphs, including non-melonic ones, contributes to the critical behavior of tensor models \cite{Bonzom:2015axa}.
-Thus, making the graphs that were previously suppressed contribute to the large scale limit $N$ defines the working hypothesis now put forward.
-We call the models of such a program {\it enhanced tensor models}, and a model exhibiting a phase transition to a two-dimensional geometry was found \cite{Bonzom:2015axa}.
-Therefore, it is possible that enhanced tensor models help to produce a different phase than branched polymers.
+In order to improve the critical behavior of tensor models, an interesting idea then emerged: one could adjust the scale $N$, considering coupling constants of non-melonic interactions in such a way that a broader class of graphs, including non-melonic ones, contributes to the critical behavior of tensor models \cite{Bonzom:2015axa}.
+Thus, making the graphs that were previously suppressed contribute to the large limit $N$ defines the working hypothesis now put forward.
+We call the models of such a program {\it enhanced tensor models}.
+Note that a model exhibiting a phase transition towards a two-dimensional geometry was found in \cite{Bonzom:2015axa}.
+Therefore, this already proves that enhanced tensor models produce different universality classes and phases from branched polymers.
 However, notably, the counterpart of these results in quantum field theory (QFT) still remains a vast territory to explore.

 QFT is one of the most successful languages of modern physics.
-It describes with incredible precision complex systems with an infinity of degrees of freedom via the renormalization group.
-The most illustrious prediction of the QFT is that of the measurement of the fine structure constant of electromagnetism.
-In a different perspective from statistical models whose degrees of freedom are fixed, the QFT, characterized by a nontrivial propagator, unfolds a flow of a model from microscopic (ultraviolet) scales to macroscopic (infrared) scales.
-We consider this point of view to be relevant for the generation of random geometries: if the degrees of freedom, or modes of the tensor fields, are geometric (like spacetime atoms) and the presence of the nontrivial kinetic term induces the flow from UV to IR moved by dynamics in the ultraviolet, we consider that going towards the infrared, these degrees could agglomerate and form new degrees of freedom such as during a phenomenon of condensation \cite{oriti} \cite{Oriti:2006ar} \cite{Marchetti:2022igl} \cite{Eichhorn:2017xhy} \cite{BenGeloun:2011rc} .
-The fact that some theories of tensor fields, or QFT of tensor fields, are asymptotically free, and therefore act like Quantum Chromodynamics, brings one more stone to this building \cite{Geloun:2013saa} \cite{BenGeloun:2013vwi} \cite{Rivasseau:2015ova}.
+It describes with incredible precision complex systems with an infinity of degrees of freedom via the renormalization group (RG).
+In a different perspective from statistical models whose degrees of freedom are fixed, QFT characterized by a nontrivial propagator unfolds a model flow from microscopic (ultraviolet) to macroscopic (infrared) scales.
+We consider this point of view to be relevant for random geometry and quantum gravity.
+Indeed, if the degrees of freedom or modes of the tensor fields are geometric like spacetime quanta, and if the presence of the nontrivial kinetic term induces a flow from UV to IR governed by a given dynamics, we consider that going towards the infrared, these degrees of freedom could agglomerate and form new degrees of freedom in a way similar to a condensation phenomenon \cite{oriti} \cite{Oriti:2006ar} \cite{Marchetti:2022igl} \cite{Eichhorn:2017xhy} \cite{BenGeloun:2011rc}.
+The fact that some QFT of tensor fields called Tensor Field Theories (TFTs), are asymptotically free, and therefore act like Quantum Chromodynamics, brings one more stone to this building \cite{BenGeloun:2013vwi} \cite{Rivasseau:2015ova}.